KaiyoteSoft/github-tutorial/README.md

 - Create a GitHub page so that we can view our project
 - Practice editing the project, committing and pushing the changes

+Follow along with our [video recording]()

+### Step 1
+In GitHub, create a New repository (green button on left side of homepage)
+- Give the repository any name
+- Make it public
+- DO NOT initalize the repository with a README, gitignore or license

+### Step 2
+Open up Terminal (Mac Users) or Command Prompt (Windows User)

+### Step 3